How to Win the Lottery Without Losing Your Shirt

 2. Don't Quit Your Day Job...
 Yet!

-If you're dying to quit your job, the moment that you get the news that you have a multi-million dollar lottery win coming to you might seem the perfect time.
+If you're dying to quit your job, the moment that you get the news that you have a multi-million dollar lottery win coming to you might seem like a perfect time.
 After all, those millions of dollars should last a lifetime, right?

-Well it might.
-But before you make an irrevocable decision like quitting your job (or any other big decisions, like moving or getting a divorce), make sure that's the best decision for you.
+But before you make an irrevocable decision like quitting your job (or any other big decisions, like moving or getting a divorce), take some time to let the "high" of claiming a win wear off.

 One of the biggest mistakes a lottery winner can make is to start making decisions when they are overly emotional from the win.
 Brian Kuhn, who is a Certified Financial Planner in Maryland, says that before considering what to buy or whether to move, "take a deep breath, have a long meeting with your family and loved ones, seek legal and tax counsel on how to claim and own the prize money, and don’t make too many decisions all at once."